our Case

 Residents of Chicago and Cook County have filed a lawsuit to end the City of Chicago and Cook County’s illegal “proof of vaccination” requirements.

 On January 3, 2022, both Chicago and Cook County adopted orders requiring anyone above the age of 5 to show proof of receiving the COVID vaccine to dine indoors, visit gyms, or enjoy entertainment venues.
-The requirements have barred families from dining together, seeing movies, and visiting museums.
-People have lost jobs over their vaccination status.
+The requirements barred families from dining together, seeing movies, and visiting museums.
+People lost jobs over their vaccination status.

 “After nearly two years of restriction, isolation and division, it feels like life in the Chicago area is getting worse, not better,” said Courtney Connolly, lead plaintiff in the lawsuit and Chicago resident.
 “These requirements are not protecting anyone.
 They’re not about public health.
 The orders are about ostracizing and shaming people who disagree with the point of view of the government by prohibiting them from participating in life – and these government officials are so ruthless that they have imposed these mandates on residents as young as 5.
 That’s wrong.
 It must end and never be permitted again.”

-Case status: On April 20, 2022, attorneys from the Liberty Justice Center filed a Notice of Voluntary Dismissal of the case.
+On April 20, 2022, attorneys from the Liberty Justice Center filed a Notice of Voluntary Dismissal of the case.
 Cook County and Chicago dropped mask and proof of vaccination requirements within weeks of the lawsuit.
 LJC remains committed to protecting Chicago and Cook County residents from unlawful restrictions in the future.

 Jeffrey Schwab